3 Powerful Calorie Deficit Tweaks To Lose Weight

-If you’ve ever tried to lose weight, then you know it’s not as simple as eating less and exercising more.
+If you’re in an eternal struggle to lose weight, then you know it’s not as simple as eating less and exercising more.

-In reality, you lose some weight at first.
-But no matter how hard you try, the progress always stops.
-And eventually you gain back the weight you lost.
+During a calorie deficit, you lose weight at first but the progress always stops.
+Often, you even regain the weight you lost.

 What is a Calorie Deficit?

-Second, muscle requires alot of energy to maintain.
-Therefore, your body eliminates muscle tissue when calories are restricted in order to conserve energy.
+The reason is that muscle requires a lot of energy to maintain.
+So your body eliminates muscle when there’s not enough energy to support it.

 To illustrate, researchers from Stanford University put active men on a 40% calorie deficit diet1.
-Then their weight, lean mass, and body fat were tracked for 3 weeks.
+Then tracked their weight, lean mass (muscle), and body fat for 3 weeks.

 Adapted from Friedlander, et al.

-As a result of the calorie deficit, participants lost an average of 8.4 pounds in 21 days.
+As a result of the diet, participants lost an average of 8.4 pounds in 21 days.
 Sounds great, right?

-In the previous study, researchers also tracked the participant’s metabolic rate over the 3-week diet.
+In the previous study, researchers also tracked the participants’ metabolic rates.
 And they found that metabolism dropped by as much as 230 calories.

 Adapted from Friedlander, et al.

-It’s also important to realize that the calorie deficit doesn’t have to be as large as 40% to lose muscle.
-A similar study reported metabolism decreases of 100 cal/day after 19 days of a 20% calorie deficit2.
+Also, the calorie deficit doesn’t have to be large to lose muscle.
+A similar study reported metabolism decreases after 19 days of a 20% calorie deficit2.

-Frustrated and hungry you finally give up and go back to eating 2,500 calories per day.
+Frustrated, you give up and go back to eating 2,500 calories per day.
 Sound familiar?

-After the calorie deficit diet, your energy expenditure stays at a lower level.
-So you’re now in a large calorie surpluss when you eat more food.
+After the calorie deficit diet, your metabolism stays low.
+So when you go back to eating more food you’re now in a large calorie surplus.
 And you regain a lot of weight (that scary red bar).

 In many cases, you regain more weight than you lost.
 Even worse, the majority of the weight gained is body fat!

-Eventually, your metabolism slowly increases again.
+Over time, your metabolism will gradually increase again.
 But the damage has already been done.

 By now it should be clear that a prolonged calorie deficit isn’t the answer.
-So how do you eat to lose weight and keep it off?
+The good news is, with a few easy changes you can lose weight & keep it off.

 Small, incremental adjustments ensure the slight calorie deficit remains and you continue to lose weight.
 But also prevent the unwanted side effects of the large calorie deficit.

-The rate of fat loss will be slower, but you will have more long term success.
+The rate of fat loss will be slower, but you achieve more long term success.
 So think of it as an ongoing lifestyle change instead of a crash diet.

-The amount of protein you need increases as calories drop and body fat decreases4.
+You need more protein as calories drop and body fat decreases4.
 Even a small calorie deficit can cause a negative protein balance which results in muscle loss.

-Therefore, the best defense against muscle loss is to eat adequate amounts of protein.
-That could range from 0.8 to 1.5 grams per pound of body weight daily.
+Therefore, the best defense against muscle loss is to eat plenty of protein.
+That could range from 0.8 to 1.5 grams per pound of bodyweight daily.
 As you get leaner and your calories get lower you should aim for the higher end.

-Periodic “refeeding” is when you temporarily increase your calorie intake slightly above your TDEE.
+A refeed is when you temporarily increase your calorie intake slightly above your expenditure.
 That is, you eat more calories than you burn.

-The goal is to counteract the negative metabolic effects of the calorie deficit.
-And there is evidence that periodic refeeds increase hormones like leptin5, which stimulate your metabolism.
+The goal is to counteract the negative metabolic effects of a calorie deficit.
+And there is evidence that refeeds increase hormones like leptin5, which stimulate your metabolism.
 Essentially, you “trick” your body into thinking it’s not in a calorie deficit.

 Typically, a refeed is a 24 hour period once per week.
-And you should target 200 to 300 calories above your TDEE.
+And you should target 200 to 300 calories above your total daily energy expenditure (TDEE).

 1) Friedlander, Anne L., et al. “Three weeks of caloric restriction alters protein metabolism in normal-weight, young men.”
 American Journal of Physiology-Endocrinology and Metabolism 289.3 (2005): E446-E455.